XavierJordaMurria/PuzzleChallenge/README.md

 <br/>

 ## Build/Run Me
-By default if no arguments passed it will get the files from the resources file
+By default if no arguments passed it will get the files from the src/main/resources directory
 * Build jar: mvn package
 * Run jar: from the root directory **java -cp ./target/puzzle-1.0-SNAPSHOT.jar com.jorda.puzzle.App**